-By Phoenix of Elder Mountain – I recently added dried Hawthorn leaves and berries (the berries are also called Pixie Pears) to our Folk Smudge which we sell here, because there are a few Hawthorn trees on the land and in the local area.
-I thought I would write up the great benefits that are positive medicinal properties, not only in smudge but other uses and share some folklore.
+By Phoenix of Elder Mountain – I recently added dried Hawthorn leaves and berries to our Folk Smudge, the berries are also called Pixie Pears.
+There are a couple of Hawthorn trees on the land and in the local area, so I thought I would write up the great benefits that are positive medicinal properties and share some Hawthorn folklore.

 Hawthorn, white and odorous

 with blossom, framing the quiet

 grasses and the hum of Bees.

 Astrologers say that the Hawthorn is placed under the dominion of Mars, because the remarks are that he “wants weapons, so he may make use of the prickles and let Saturn have the fruits.”
 Hawthorn is one of the many Sacred Trees, she is not very big and some are even more like shrubs.
 She has been honored for thousands of years because of her many benefits as natural medicine.

 Its considered a Goddess Tree, despite astrologer’s Mars association, because she is very healing to our hearts, both the accumulative and the karmic principles.
 We all experience when love hurts at some point in our life, for others its consistent.
 Bringing sorrow or pain to the heart chakra area if prolonged, without emotional healing, this begins to cause physical damage around the lungs (Mullein remedies) and the heart (Hawthorn), is an excellent herb for our heart.

 When I have a client that has an emotional heart issues but it begins to appear on a physical level, I know the underlying sorrows are mainly about the long journey of love, love that was a loss, or love betrayal and heart related emotional issues that have accumulated over decades.
 This actually begins to effect the physical body’s health after a few decades.